ledatelescope/bifrost/docs/Common-installation-and-execution-problems.md

 #### OSError: Can't find library with name libbifrost.so

 This means that PyCLibrary can't find your Bifrost installation.
 Whatever library folders it searches for Bifrost, you do not have the libbifrost.so file there.
+To fix this, type

+`echo $LD_LIBRARY_PATH`

-To fix this, type `echo $LD_LIBRARY_PATH` at your command line.
+ at your command line.
 If none of these folders contain the Bifrost installation (which you specified in config.mk), you have found the problem.
+Perform

+`export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/my/bifrost/installation`,

-Perform `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/my/bifrost/installation`, where `/my/bifrost/installation` is the folder where you installed Bifrost.
+where `/my/bifrost/installation` is the folder where you installed the Bifrost "lib" (in config.mk, this folder is given as `INSTALL_LIB_DIR`).
 This should add Bifrost to the PyCLibrary search path.